mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 By default, the columns have a minimum width of 50px.
 This is an arbitrary, easy-to-remember value.
-To change the minimum width of a column, use the `minWidth` property in `GridColDef`.
+To change the minimum width of a column, use the `minWidth` property available in `GridColDef`.

-By default, the columns do not have any maximum width.
-To set the maximum width of a column, use the `maxWidth` property in `GridColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnMinWidthGrid.js", "bg": "inline"}}